hegerty/ECON343/README.md

-# ECON343
+# ECON343: Macroeconomic Data Analysis
-**Economics 343, “Macroeconomic Data Analysis,”** was last offered during Spring 2021 at NEIU.
+**Economics 343** was last offered during Spring 2021 at NEIU.
 Here are the Homework files and Solutions.
+It will next be offered in Spring 2023.
 You can get the course book on [Scribd](https://www.scribd.com/document/459205554/Macroeconomic-Data-Analysis-Revised-2020).

 Here is the [syllabus](https://github.com/hegerty/ECON343/blob/main/ECON343_Syl_S21.pdf) for the eight-week course.